-For award with Achieved, learners must with guidance: plan an investigation into an aspect of Pacific change and development; collect and record information in accordance with the plan; draw a conclusion based on evidence collected during the investigation.
+For award with Achieved, learners must with consultation: plan an investigation into an aspect of Pacific change and development based on a hypothesis; collect and record information in accordance with the plan; draw a conclusion based on evidence collected during the investigation, which either refutes or validates the hypothesis.

-- For award with Merit, learners with guidance: plan an investigation into an aspect of Pacific change and development; collect and record detailed information in accordance with the plan; draw a conclusion based on evidence collected during the investigation that makes links to the information collected. - For award with Excellence, learners must with guidance: plan an investigation into an aspect of Pacific change and development; collect and record comprehensive information in accordance with the plan; draw a conclusion based on evidence collected during the investigation that makes insightful links to the information collected.
+- For award with Merit, learners with consultation: plan an investigation into an aspect of Pacific change and development based on a hypothesis; collect and record detailed information in accordance with the plan; draw a conclusion based on evidence collected during the investigation with relevant supporting reasons for refuting or validating the hypothesis. - For award with Excellence, learners must with consultation: plan an investigation into an aspect of Pacific change and development based on a hypothesis; collect and record comprehensive information in accordance with the plan; draw a conclusion based on evidence collected during the investigation with justification of supporting reasons for refuting or validating the hypothesis.